-Normally the Department can guarantee your obtaining a card if your request is made within Central Services opening hours, but you should be aware that certain staffing situations can prevent this.
-Therefore, you must plan ahead and not leave it until late to ask (such as. on a Friday afternoon).
+The Department can normally provide a card if requested during MAE Reception opening hours, however certain staffing situations may prevent this.
+Therefore, you must plan ahead and not wait until late to ask for a card (such as on a Friday afternoon).